 2.2 Navigating the Landscape

 By default, the Data Hub Search pane is on the left of the Landscape screen.
-When a service is selected in the search results, the selected service is displayed in the center with its network of connection.
+When a service is selected in the search results, it is displayed in the center with its network of connections.
 The selected service and the deploying app are highlighted with a blue outline.

-When you click any of the nodes or connections, the metadata pane on the right displays the details.
+When you click any of the nodes or connections, the metadata pane on the right displays further details.

 Registered apps and services are depicted in the Landscape as nodes from the definitions in the registered service metadata.
-The icons for each of these nodes identifies the application.
+The icons for each of these nodes identifies the the source application, for example, Mendix and Siemens.

-Services are shown as a round node with the service name and version number and the number of entities exposed by the service.
+Services are depicted as a round node with the OData icon and the service name and version number, and on the line connecting it to the publishing app, the number of entities exposed in the service.

-The following examples show a selected service node from a Mendix app exposing one entity and a non-Mendix service exposing three entities:
+The following is an example of a selected service node exposing three entities:

 Apps are displayed as square icons in the landscape and the environment that the app is deployed to is given below the app name.
 The example below shows a non-Mendix app (SAP Concur) deployed to a production environment and the selected Mendix app (MxAnniversery):